Hack23/cia/FinancialSecurityPlan.md

 ### Conclusion

 This financial plan balances scalability, cost-efficiency, and cybersecurity.
-Optional HA ensures resilience for critical workloads requiring robust uptime guarantees.
+The inclusion of EC2 and RDS costs complements the robust AWS security services.
+Optional HA ensures resilience for critical workloads requiring robust uptime guarantees while leveraging AWS security services for proactive threat detection and compliance monitoring.